maboroshin/translation/TranslationPlatform.md

 [Weblate](https://bestpractices.coreinfrastructure.org/en/projects/552#security) claims that one or more developers has knowledge about how to designing secure software and vulnerabilities. : via [Security and privacy](https://docs.weblate.org/en/latest/contributing/security.html) (Weblate).
 Weblate encrypt and store passwords.
 Weblate claims to be GDPR compliant.

-On the other hand, Weblate publishes user's e-mail addresses.
+On the other hand, Weblate published user's e-mail addresses.
 This is more than 3 years after user request for nondisclosure.
 It is not in the code, it is embedded in the comments of each commit on GitHub.
 So I using a Weblate-only e-mail address.
 For example, search for the following search terms : `Weblate commit "Co-authored-by"` .
 You will see that someone's e-mail address are publicly available.
 We are lucky that most pages on GitHub are not cached.
 But You can discover by opening each commit on GitHub.
 It's not easy to keep it private for once published, because the e-mail address is passed to GitHub commits.
 This continued until the end of 2022.

 [Weblate Legal Terms](https://hosted.weblate.org/legal/)
 > Your name and e-mail address is used in VCS commits, it will stay there indefinitely.